Checker90/gtsmodlist/General/WatchtowerPatches.md

 This page lists all patches required to ensure full compatibility between Watchtower and the GATE TO STARS collection.

-The patches below resolve plugin conflicts, form list overwrites, ship vendor issues, and ensure that Falkland integrates smoothly into the overall ecosystem of the collection.
+The patches below resolve plugin conflicts...
 ---

 📌 Required Patches